thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

   - section-description: |
       Next was the application of the Bene base build, followed by the implementation of Columbia Riverkeeper’s design.
 We also provided template theming for Salsa, (their CRM system and Email Service Provider) to ensure continuity for the end user when they completed petitions or other actions on their site.

-      After some training sessions to ensure Columbia Riverkeeper’s staff was set up for success in using and administering the tool, we then handed over the keys to the team to import and stage their own content in the system.
-It truly was an intuitive, clean, and simple process.
+      After some training sessions to ensure Columbia Riverkeeper’s staff was set up for success in using the tool, we handed over the keys to the team to import and stage their own content in the system.
+It was an intuitive, clean, and simple process.

   - section-image: "/assets/images/case-studies/CORI-large-2.jpg"
     section-image-alt: "Website homepage displayed on a smartphone"